dora-team/dora.dev/conductor/tracks/capability_audit_20260112/plan.md

 ## Phase 3: Final Verification
 Goal: Ensure the entire catalog is consistent and ready for production.

-- [~] Task: Perform a final pass on the capability catalog for overall cohesion
+- [x] Task: Perform a final pass on the capability catalog for overall cohesion ec5dcb5
 - [ ] Task: Run a site-wide accessibility check on the capability section
 - [ ] Task: Conductor - User Manual Verification 'Final Verification' (Protocol in workflow.md)